If you have a small business with multiple locations, how are you supposed to manage that on your website?

 Your business has an overarching theme for what you do.
 While each store may be unique and have unique features, there are some similarities.

 Your website and store page have different reasons for visitors to visit.
 Of course, they are both related, though.
-That means there has to be a clear link so if a visitors land in the wrong place, they can quickly find what they need.
+That means there has to be a clear link, so if a visitor lands in the wrong place, they can quickly find what they need.

 That’s part of what makes the first option a bad choice.

 In the old days of search engine optimization, a separate website for each city or location your business operated in was a great strategy.
 It had the negative impact of creating a management nightmare managing all those separate websites, though.
 Now times have changed.